-The king of no-dig is Charles Dowding.
+The king of no dig is Charles Dowding.
 He has been trailing the method at his organic garden in Somerset for decades and has seen it work miracles on his crops.
-Here Charles explains the principals and benefits of no-dig gardening in more detail.
+Here Charles Dowding explains the principals and benefits of no-dig gardening in more detail.

-So much that happens in the soil is invisible, and can work for us if we allow it by minimising soil disturbance and feeding soil workers with organic matter.
+So much that happens in the soil is invisible, and can work for us if we allow it by minimising soil disturbance, so not digging, and feeding soil workers with organic matter.
 This results in a soil that is structured rather than loose and crumbly: roots can penetrate but also find anchorage, and flourishing populations of micro-organisms help to supply nutrients.
-Weeds tend to grow less and are more easily removed.
+Weeds tend to grow less and are more easily removed from soil cared for with the no dig method.

-Two features stand out in three years of comparisons between vegetables grown in dug and undug soils.
-Firstly, spring growth is stronger and healthier in the undug beds, whereas the dug beds tend to catch up in autumn.
+Two features stand out in three years of comparisons between vegetables grown in soil that has been cared for with the dig and no dig method.
+Firstly, spring growth is stronger and healthier in the no dig beds, whereas the dug beds tend to catch up in autumn.
 This suggests that soil needs time to recover from being disturbed by digging.
 Secondly, the main vegetables that grow bigger on dug soil are brassicas, whose roots do not use mycorrhizal associations to help them forage for nutrients.
 This supports the important point that soil cultivation is damaging to soil fungi, mycorrhizae above all.

 In my own garden I grow vegetables and ornamentals on two-and-a-half acres of clay soil that has not been dug or loosened in any way for up to 12 years.
 Some of it was compacted, airless and blue with clay when I took it on.
-My approach is simply to surface-mulch with compost and composted manure: the results are good and it is always especially impressive to see the long, straight growth of root vegetables such as parsnips and carrots.
+My approach is simply to surface-mulch with compost and composted manure: the results with this no dig method are good and it is always especially impressive to see the long, straight growth of root vegetables such as parsnips and carrots.

-Under the no-dig method, weed seeds are less inclined to germinate.
+Under the no dig method, weed seeds are less inclined to germinate.
 If my two acres grew a normal amount of weeds, I would soon be out of business.
-Undug, surface-composted soil grows few weeds, which I explain in terms of recovery.
+No dig, surface-composted soil grows few weeds, which I explain in terms of recovery.
 Soil is firstly re-covering its surface, physically, and secondly this new green carpet helps the recovery in the sense of healing from a trauma, after the damage caused by cultivation.
 For example, one often sees a carpet of green seedlings after rotavation.

 Perennial weeds can be weakened and sometimes eliminated by mulching to exclude all light, most effective in the growing season.
 I find that two applications of cardboard for ten weeks each will (say starting in March) kills all annual weeds, creeping buttercup, nearly all dandelions and all grasses except for couch, which needs either another four to six weeks cover or careful extraction with a trowel.
 Mulching with compost as well helps to bring any remaining perennial roots up closer to the surface, easier to pull or extract, although bindweed needs persistent removal to weaken its far reaching roots.